Ghost Machine (company): History

-This was interpreted by Russ Burlingame of ComicBook.com to mean that Ghost Machine would not restrict itself to publishing screen-friendly intellectual properties, but a media company that would facilitate development of those properties into media adaptations, and Burligame noted that several of the company's founding creators had experience producing work for film and television.
-It was not clear, however, whether all of the founders would have an equal stake in all of the properties, or if each individual creator owned their individual properties, which had been the standard arrangement at Image Comics since its founding.
+This was interpreted by Russ Burlingame of ComicBook.com to mean that Ghost Machine would not restrict itself to publishing screen-friendly intellectual properties but would be a media company that would facilitate the development of those properties into media adaptations, and Burlingame noted that several of the company's founding creators had experience producing work for film and television.
+It was not clear, however, whether all the founders would have an equal stake in all the properties or if each individual creator owned their individual properties, which had been the standard arrangement at Image Comics since its founding.

 The company's founders stressed that they would be creating stories set in genres outside the superhero genre in which many of them had already done work, with Johns saying, "We want to create beyond superheroes."
 Echoing this, Hitch said of the stories, "Heroes yes.
 Capes no." The company's launch schedule was to commence with Geiger: Ground Zero, a two-issue series by Johns and Frank released in November 2023 that serves as a prequel to their 2021 miniseries of the same name.
 This would be followed in January 2024 with the company's first "official" release, Ghost Machine #1, a 64-page special, and then that April with a series of books that would comprise "four shared universes of character-centered titles."
 The Unnamed, whose first ongoing titles would be Geiger and Redcoat; Rook: Exodus, a sprawling science fiction epic set in the future; Family Odysseys, which centers upon a family of time travelers.

 At its launch the company also stated that its slate of books would include an as-yet untitled horror-based universe co-created by what the company indicated at its launch was a prominent artist still under contract with another publisher, and whose identity would be announced at a later date.
 Bleeding Cool reported that the name of that series was The Soulless, but on December 1, 2023, the company announced that the unnamed creator was Brazilian artist Ivan Reis, and that the universe was Hyde Street, which would also be the eponymous title of that universe's central series, which Reis would illustrate with Johns as writer.

 On December 6, 2023, media sources reported that Danish artist Peter Snejbjerg would be joining Ghost Machine in an exclusive capacity, as its eleventh creator.
 Snejbjerg's first work is the book Hornsby and Halo, in collaboration with Tomasi as writer, with whom Snejbjerg previously collaborated on the supernatural DC Comics series The Light Brigade.
 Hornsby and Halo centers upon a pair of teenagers, one a demon, and the other an angel, who endeavor to maintain the cosmic peace between Heaven and Hell.
 An installment of the series appears in Ghost Machine #1.